hms-dbmi/udn-cli/README.md

 }
 ```

-The UDN Clinical Sites have requested that the following data be included in the metadata field.
+The UDN requires that the following data be included in the metadata field: `assembly`, `coverage`, and `md5`.
+This tool will automatically add the `md5` value for you.
+Other fields such as `description` may also be included but are not required.
 This must be valid JSON.
 ```
 {
   ...
   "metadata": {
+    "assembly": "<assembly info>",
+    "coverage": "<coverage info>",
+    "description": "<other details>",
     "md5": "<md5 sum>",
-    "assembly": "<assembly info>",
-    "description": "<other details>"
   }
 }
 ```